jensdietrich/null-annotation-inference/README.md

 All modules can be built by running `mvn clean package` in the project root folder.
 After succesful builds, the binaries for the respective modules can be found in the `target/` folders of the modules.
 See readmes in the module folders for module-specific instructions.

+## Experiments

+There is a readme in `experiments/` that describes several experiments on Apache `commons-` projects.
+The module `nullannoinference-experiments-analysis` contains some Java classes that summarise results in `experiments/` and produce Latex tables.